annie-kayal/Stop-Think-Go/README.md

          }
 ```

 Selecting an obstacle to be rendered randomly was another component to be solved.
-As shown in the code snippet about, the random selection is achieved through the function `obstucleSelectionArray()`.
+The random selection is achieved through the function `obstucleSelectionArray()`.

 ```js
  const obstacleClassArray = ['car', 'giraffe', 'elephant']